mitosis-project/vmitosis-asplos21-artifact/scripts/README.md

 Instructions
 ------------
-This directory contains various scripts to evaluate and reproduce artifact of the following paper:
+This directory contains various scripts to evaluate and reproduce artifact of the paper:
 **Fast Local Page-Tables for Virtualized NUMA Servers with vMitosis** [ASPLOS'21]

 The following instructions describe how to run the experiments, process the logs from experimental data, where to find the output of your experiments and and how to compare your experimental results with reference data presented in the paper.